 - MSc Dance Science and Education (ICL) 2-6 Years (Part-time Intermittent Study)

 - PgDip Dance Science and Education - 9 Months (Full-time)

 - PgDip Dance Science and Education (ICL) 1-4 Years (Part-time Intermittent Study)

 If you register to study on a 'part-time intermittent study' basis you will pay the academic tuition fees on a course-by-course basis, rather than paying for the entire programme at the outset.
 As fees change each year, your total cost will depend on the length of time taken to complete your programme.

 Scholarships and funding

 Scholarship opportunities are subject to change each year.
-Therefore, students are encouraged to seek out funding opportunities from the University and external funding bodies.
+We are pleased to offer a number of School-specific scholarships, but students are encouraged to seek out opportunities from the University and external funding bodies.